Utilitas Algorithmica (UA)

 Abstract:

-Luis Boza1, Eugenio M.Fedriani2, Juan Nunez3
+Luis Boza1, Maria Teresa Davila1, Eugenio M.Fedriani2, Rafael Moyano3

-1Departamento de Matematica Aplicada I. Univ. de Sevilla, Avda Reina Mercedes 2, 41012-SEVILLA.
+1Departamento de Matematica Aplicada I. Univ. de Sevilla.
+Avda Reina Mercedes 2, 41012-SEVILLA.

 2Departamento de Economfa y Empresa.
 Univ.
 Pablo de Olavide.
 Ctra. de Utrera, Km.1.
 41013-SEVILLA.